busayolawumi/Coffee-Store-Website/README.md

 # sTEAms Coffee-Store-Website
-A regular lading page website for a coffee store.
+A regular landing page website for a coffee store.